Izder456/dotfiles/README.md

 - it is _**highly encouraged**_ that you read over the PERL script before following the [Setup](#setup-script) but for brevity's sake:
     - the setup script first forces perl v5.36 compliance
-    - i define a few subroutines:
+    - I define a few subroutines:
         1. checking for files,
         2. downloading files,
         3. removing default stuff,